artemkv/marvel-server/README.md

 ## Build and run the project

-This is a standard Maven project, so you can build it using:
+This is a standard Maven project, so you can build it (and run unit-tests) using:

 ```
 mvnw clean package